fedeghe/widgzard/README.md

     > npm i
     // and then
-	> npm run build:dev
+	> npm run buildev

-**hint**: build:dev launches a demon process watching for relevant changes in the `source` folder, also starts a small dev-srv:
+**hint**: buildev launches a demon process watching for relevant changes in the `source` folder, also starts a small dev-srv:
 navigate to http://localhost:3001/samples